Key Takeaways:

 7. Vue.js

-Vue.js is a progressive front-end framework known for its simplicity and flexibility.
-It is commonly used for mobile application development through integrations with hybrid frameworks and progressive web app setups.
+Vue.js is a progressive front-end framework known for its simplicity, flexibility, and developer-friendly learning curve.
+It is widely used in mobile application development through integrations with hybrid frameworks and progressive web app (PWA) setups.

 ► Vue.js Features: